monalisasabina/Phase-1-Project/README.md

-# PHASE-1 PROJECT: THE ENGINEERING STORES TOOLS STOCKTAKING APPlICATION
+# PHASE-1 PROJECT: THE TOOLS STOCKTAKING APPlICATION

 ## INTRODUCTION
   The tools stocktaking application is used to check the number of tools that are in an engineering store.It should also help to see how many tools are available on a day to day basis.